NERV-DAO/documentation/NERV by-laws.md

 Democraticity
 </p>

-All internal decision-making from the choice of members that participate in the NERV organs to the choice of proposals that are to be implemented must "stem" from democratic criteria, namely, being elected or approved by simple consensus or positional majority through direct or indirect voting.
+All internal decision-making from the choice of members that participate in the NERV organs to the choice of proposals that are to be implemented must "stem" from democratic criteria, namely, being elected or approved by simple consensus or positional majority through direct voting and ranked with a reputation metric.
+These algorithms are transparent in the sense that they run on smart-contracts on the blockchain.

 <p align="center">
 <b>( article 2 )</b><br>
 Events
 </p>

-The announcement of the venue and the sending of invitations for the participation on all the party’s activities is done automatically by the on-line platform with extra contacts to be made by mail and e-mail (from the party’s headquarters official addresses to the party member’s official contacts).
+The announcement of the venue and the sending of invitations for the participation on all NERV’s activities is done automatically by the on-line platform with extra contacts to be made by mail and e-mail (from the NERV’s headquarters official addresses to the member’s official contacts whenever possible).

 <p align="center">
 <b>( article 3 )</b><br>
 Proposals
 </p>

-Any DAO member can publish a new proposal or propose changes to an existing proposals by using the forums on the on-line platform.
-The proposals must consist of title, abstract and body:
+Any DAO member can publish a new proposal or propose changes to existing proposals by using the forums on the on-line platform.
+The proposals must consist of a title, an abstract and a body:

 I. The title must be a short phrase associated with the proposal with a maximum of 30 words.